ionic-team/ionic-site/_posts/2015-01-12-crosswalk-comes-to-ionic.markdown

 7. What should I look for when testing?
   * Improved performance on older Android devices, with the ability to debug using Chrome DevTools.
   * Testing any of the core Cordova plugins, such as Camera, GPS, etc.
-  * Report weird behaviour while building or running the app
+  * Report weird behaviour while building or running the app.
-  * Report differences between using Crosswalk and not - for example - your splash screen no longer shows.
+  * Report differences between using Crosswalk and not; for example, your splash screen no longer shows.
 8. How do I debug with Crosswalk / Chrome?
   * Fire up Chrome DevTools and go to [Chrome Inspect Devices](chrome://inspect/#devices).
 9. What are the architectures for Android devices and why do they exist?